YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 We want to build our system in such a way that we're creating complex objects out of a collection of simple general parts, like virtual lego pieces.
 This way, we can make a lot of content with just a little work, and ensure that common behavior is consistent among all objects.

 Let's start by defining our most basic type of object and give it a descriptive name.
-I'll dub this object a Thing.
+I'll dub this object a `Thing`.

-Everything inside the dungeon is a Thing.
+Everything inside the dungeon beside its walls and floors is going to be a `Thing`.

 #### Player Refactor
 Save Player.tscn as `res://things/Thing.tscn` and rename top node to "Thing"
 `res://things/Thing.gd`

 Our most basic Thing object requires only a couple parameters.
-These will be parameters that everything in our game will need.
+These will be parameters that every Thing in our game will need.
 They are:
 -- Getting and settings its map position
 -- an Icon visual representation